Ortham/passkeys-relying-party/README.md

 - Does not support attestation or client extensions
 - Conditional mediation is commented out because it doesn't work properly on Windows 10 with Windows Hello (and is untested on other platforms).
 - There's no UI that acknowledges successful sign in, sign up or logout
+- The index UI is not conditional (e.g. Sign In and Logout are both visible at the same time)

 Things that caught me by surprise: